magento/devdocs/_includes/install/sampledata/sample-data-intro.md

 ## Introduction to Magento sample data {#instgde-prereq-sample-intro}
 Magento sample data provides a storefront based on the Luma theme outfitted with products, categories, customer registration, and so on.
 It functions just like a Magento storefront and you can manipulate prices, inventory, and promotional pricing rules using the Magento Admin.

 You can install sample data either before or after installing the Magento software.
-When you're done with the sample data, you can either remove it or you can install it fresh as discussed in <a href="{{page.baseurl}}install-gde/install/sample-data-other-cmds.html">Remove sample data modules or update sample data</a>.
+When you're done with the sample data, you can either remove it or you can install it fresh as discussed in <a href="{{ page.baseurl }}install-gde/install/sample-data-other-cmds.html">Remove sample data modules or update sample data</a>.

 <div class="bs-callout bs-callout-warning">
     <p>There is currently no way to uninstall sample data.
 We recommend you use sample data only to learn about how Magento works.
 Avoid doing any development in a system in which you installed sample data.</p>